Introduction

 - Husband is guilty of rape, sodomy, or bestiality

 We hope this blog has helped you understand the divorce procedures in India.
 Different religions have different divorce procedures and laws.
-Along with the divorce procedures, it also involves the division of property and assets, as well as the issue of child custody.
+Divorce involves the division of property and assets and the issue of child custody.

 People also read: How to Win Child Custody After Divorce?